11 Predictive modelling and machine learning

 colour = "red")

-The model fits the data that it’s been fitted to extremely well - but does very poorly outside this interval.
+The model fits the data that it’s been fitted to extremely well, but it does very poorly outside this interval.
 It overestimates the future growth and underestimates the previous OD.

-The estates.xlsx data that you studied in Exercise 9.2 contained a lot of missing data, and as a consequence, you had to remove a lot of rows from the dataset.
-Another option is to use imputation, i.e. to add artificially generated observations in place of the missing values.
-This allows you to use the entire dataset - even those observations where some variables are missing. caret has functions for doing this, using methods that are based on some of the machine learning models that we will look at in Section 9.5.
+The estates.xlsx data that you studied in Exercise 11.2 contained a lot of missing data, and as a consequence, you had to remove a lot of rows from the dataset.
+Another option is do what we did in Section 8.7 and use imputation, i.e., add artificially generated observations in place of the missing values.
+This allows you to use the entire dataset – even those observations where some variables are missing. caret has functions for doing this, using methods that are based on some of the machine learning models that we will look at in Section 11.5.

 To see an example of imputation, let’s create some missing values in mtcars: